J-SNACKKB/FLIP/splits/bind/README.md

 Due to the size of these files, they can be found at http://data.bioembeddings.com/public/FLIP/bind/.

+### Legend

+As mentioned, the datasets work with 3 types of bindign residues:
+1. (S) Small molecules (S)
+2. (N) Nucleic acids (DNA and RNA)
+3. (M) Metal ions (M)

+To encode this information, we use the following labels, following the binary pattern (SNM):
+1. 000 = No binding
+2. 001 = Metal
+3. 010 = Nucleic
+4. 011 = Nucleic + Metal
+5. 100 = Small
+6. 101 = Small + Metal
+7. 110 = Small + Nucleic
+8. 111 = Small + Nucleic + Metal

+This encoding allows for single-class multiclass and multi-class classification of the binding residues.
+The final encoding consists of integers from 0 to 7 for each residue, following the binary encoding.

 ### Splits

 All splits are classification splits as explained prior.
 Train/Test splits are done as follows.